Client Service Charter

 The Australian Passport Information Service (APIS) provides a telephone helpline for our clients.
 For the cost of a local call (calls from mobile and pay phones may be charged at different rates), you can seek advice and assistance with passport matters including applications.
 Your call will be answered by trained, experienced staff who will provide accurate information politely, clearly and quickly.

-You can contact APIS seven days a week on 131 232 during our hours of operation.
+You can contact APIS on 131 232 during our hours of operation.

 If you do not speak English well, APIS can arrange an interpreter through the Translating and Interpreting Service (TIS) at no cost to you.
 To contact APIS with the assistance of a phone interpreter, call TIS on 131 450.